N9EWO Review :

 From looking at the schematic and PC board pictorials there are 16 EXTREMELY TIGHT "plated though" solder connections for this LCD display.
 Without the skill and PROPER equipment one is almost sure to totally destroy the display board.

-IMPORTANT NOTE: At time writing I have not experienced this bug with any sample I have ever owned or used !
+IMPORTANT NOTE: I never experienced this bug with any sample I have ever owned or used !

 I do hope that at